epfl-ada/ada-2021-project-wranglingguys/README.md

 ## Abstract
+Last year the Bitcoin course seemed to be highly influenced by Elon Musk.
+Can this pattern be transferred to other areas?
+The main goal of this project is to examine if there is an effect of celebrities' statements on the stock market.
+When this hypothesis can be proved these follow-on questions will be answered.
+First the quantity of the impact will be analysed and if it can be seen as a general statement or only for specific cases.
+Moreover, an attempt is made to map the influence on various industrial sectors and the time it takes for the effect to be reversed.
+For answering these questions NLP, Sentiment analysis and LSTM are used.
+The methods are applied on the Quotebank dataset, also Twitter and Stock data are taken into account.
+If there is a connection this can be very useful for financial analysis.

 ## Research questions
 1. Do celebrities have an impact on the stock market and, if so, how big is it?